bnb-chain/bnb-chain.github.io/docs/wallet/create-wallet.md

 ---
 # Key Management

-This article is a guide about key management strategy on client side of your Decentralised Application on Binance Smart Chain
+This article is a guide about key management strategy on client side of your Decentralised Application on BNB Smart Chain

 ## Setup Web3